Makuna/Task/README.md

 [![Donate](https://img.shields.io/badge/paypal-donate-yellow.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6AA97KE54UJR4)

-Arduino Nonpreemptive multitasking library
+Arduino non-preemptive multitasking library

-NOTE: Avoid the use of Delay in all high level code as the tasks timing should be used to replace it.
+NOTE: Avoid the use of `delay()` in all high level code as the tasks timing should be used to replace it.

 For bugs, make sure there isn't an active issue and then create one.